Pnagul/Pavithiran-s-Personal-Projects/CPS209 Audio Player Project/README.md

 - Ensure you have installed the most current version of Java JDK
 - Download this folder
 - To start the prgram, run file `MyAudioUI`
-- Use the fatures & commmands below to interact with the simulator.
+- Use the features & commmands below to interact with the simulator.

 ## Features & Commands